oddbird/set-your-code-free-preso/slides.rst

         │   └── __init__.py
         ├── tests/
         ├── LICENSE.txt
+        ├── MANIFEST.in
         ├── README.rst
         └── setup.py

 .. note::

-   * This is the bare bones
+   * This is the bare bones;
    * We'll flesh this out and add to it as we go.

 ----